smartyfh/MultiWOZ2.4/README.md

 # MultiWOZ 2.4
 This is the dataset described in the paper: **MultiWOZ 2.4: A Multi-Domain Task-Oriented Dialogue Dataset with Essential Annotation Corrections to Improve State Tracking Evaluation.
-Fanghua Ye, Jarana Manotumruksa, Emine Yilmaz.** [[paper](https://arxiv.org/abs/2104.00773)]
+Fanghua Ye, Jarana Manotumruksa, Emine Yilmaz.** Findings of ACL 2021 [[paper](https://arxiv.org/abs/2104.00773)]

 MultiWOZ 2.4 is a refined version of MultiWOZ 2.1.
 Specifically, we carefully rectified all the annotation errors in the validation set and test set.
 We keep the training set intact.